Heliocentrism: Seleucus of Seleucia

 Since Plutarch mentions the "followers of Aristarchus" in passing, it is likely that there were other astronomers in the Classical period who also espoused heliocentrism, but whose work was lost.
 The only other astronomer from antiquity known by name who is known to have supported Aristarchus' heliocentric model was Seleucus of Seleucia (b.
-190 BC), a Hellenistic astronomer who flourished a century after Aristarchus in the Seleucid empire.
+190 BC), a Hellenistic astronomer who flourished a century after Aristarchus in the Seleucid Empire.
 Seleucus was a proponent of the heliocentric system of Aristarchus.
 Seleucus may have proved the heliocentric theory by determining the constants of a geometric model for the heliocentric theory and developing methods to compute planetary positions using this model.
 He may have used early trigonometric methods that were available in his time, as he was a contemporary of Hipparchus.
 A fragment of a work by Seleucus has survived in Arabic translation, which was referred to by Rhazes (b.
 865).

-Alternatively, his explanation may have involved the phenomenon of tides, which he supposedly theorized to be caused by the attraction to the Moon and by the revolution of the Earth around the Earth and Moon's center of mass.
+Alternatively, his explanation may have involved the phenomenon of tides, which he supposedly theorized to be caused by the attraction to the Moon and by the revolution of Earth around Earth and the Moon's center of mass.

+Bible passages

+In the Bible, First Chronicles 16:30 states that "Indeed, the world is firmly established, it will not be moved."
+Psalm 104:5 says, "[God] set the earth on its foundations, so that it should never be moved."
+Ecclesiastes 1:5 states that "The sun rises, and the sun goes down, and hastens to the place where it rises."